Successful change requires good communication

 Portrait Andreas Schauerte

-"Experience, empathy and expertise are crucial in change in order to create the necessary trust among employees and managers on the way to the common goal of change."
+“Experience, empathy and expertise are crucial in change management to build the necessary trust amongst staff and managers as they work towards the shared goal of transformation.”

 Andreas Schauerte